watameln/creator-docs/content/en-us/education/collaboration/collaboration-best-practices.md

 ### Students Helping One Another

-Strategies that encourage students to work together builds indepdencencs and makes collabration feel more natural.
+Strategies that encourage students to work together build independence and make collaboration feel more natural.

 #### Help Students Help Themselves